monancheng/Slim/Assets/Plugins/readme.txt

 is using `UnbiasedTime.Instance.Now()`.
 Timers are implemented by remembering timestamp of timespan end in PlayerPrefs so they keep counting even if app is backgrounded or closed.
 Launch it on your mobile device, tap +60 seconds several times, then go to settings and increment current device time by few minutes.
 One timer will advance forward, while the other will keep it's speed unchanged measuring real time.

 ### Caution

 It is advised to use timestamp server to get real world time and fallback to `UnbiasedTime.Instance.Now()` only when offline.

-### ntp server sync

-Package contains implementation for network time protocol (ntp).
-It requires .NET sockets which is a pro-only feature on mobile.
-The script `UnbiasedTime/UnbiasedTime_UnityPro.txt` uses ntp when available and fallback to offline method in case of errors.
-To enable this feature, just rename the `UnbiasedTime_UnityPro.txt` to `UnbiasedTime.cs` - it requires Unity3d Pro on mobile platforms, but works for desktop and editor.